Big Six Wheel

 Game shows like Wheel of Fortune and The Price is Right have used a spinning wheel with prizes for decades.
 That is why casinos may call their Big Six Wheel the Wheel of Fortune, Wheel of Cash, Money Wheel, Big Wheel, Lucky Wheel, or dozens of similar variations.

 The wheel used for Big Six and its related offshoots will almost always contain 54 individual slots or spaces.

 Big Six Wheel Rules

-Each space will display a specific dollar amount – $1, $2, $5, $10, or $20 – along with two special “Logo” spaces adorned with the casino’s emblem or a similar image.
-Players are able to place wagers of any amount (beginning with $1 and running upward to the house limit) on one or more of these spaces.
+Each space on the wheel displays a dollar amount – $1, $2, $5, $10, or $20 – along with two special “Logo” spaces adorned with the casino’s emblem or featured image.
+Before a spin, you place your bets in the corresponding area on the table in front of the wheel.

 |$1||24||1 to 1|

 |Logo #2||1||40 to 1|